finos/datahelix/docs/KeyDecisions.md

 Both of these approaches seem more or less intuitive in different cases (for example, how should `equalTo` constraints be applied?).
 To resolve this problem, we currently require datetime expressions to be fully specified down to thousandths of milliseconds.

-## How should we generate characters above the Basic Unicode Plane?
+## How should we generate characters outside the basic latin character set?

-We currently only support generation of characters represented in range 0000-FFFF.
+We currently only support generation of characters represented in range 002c-007e.

 Either we can:
 1) Update the tool to reject any regular expressions that contain characters outside of this range.